Newly Detected Atrial Fibrillation: AAFP Updates Guideline on Pharmacologic Management

 The American Academy of Family Physicians (AAFP) has updated its 2003 guideline to provide guidance on atrial fibrillation treatment via medication in the primary care setting.
 The guideline focuses on adults with nonvalvular atrial fibrillation as diagnosed by electrocardiography; atrial fibrillation with a valvular or reversible etiology is not addressed in this update.

 Rate control is strongly preferred to rhythm control in most patients, using nondihydropyridine calcium channel blockers and beta blockers, which are superior to digoxin.
 Rhythm control with amiodarone, dronedarone (Multaq), propafenone (Rythmol), or sotalol (Betapace) can be considered for persons in whom rate control is ineffective and based on symptoms, exercise tolerance, and patient preference.
 High-quality data indicate that there are fewer hospitalizations with rate control than with rhythm control.
-In addition, there are significant risks and
+In addition, there are significant risks and adverse effects with medications to control rhythm.

 This series is coordinated by Sumi Sexton, MD, Associate Deputy Editor.